Ibn al-Haytham (Alhazen)

 Working of the Pinhole Camera

-Ibn al-Haytham invented a working model of camera obscura that worked on the principles of light.
+Ibn al-Haytham invented a working model of Camera obscura that worked on the principles of light.
 This camera constructed the projection of objects when light from objects entered the hole of the camera.
 The entered light then projected the inverted image of the actual object inside the camera.
 Ibn al-Haytham was also successful in projecting the solar eclipse in his camera.

 • Mathematics: